GHOST CMS: backup and restore ⏤ Self-hosting.

 $ sudo find ./ -type d -exec chmod 00775 {} \;

-Let's break it a little.
+Let's break it down a little.

 sudo : we execute a command as root to level privileges.

-find ./ : The find command is one of the most powerful tools in Linux, it searches for files in a directory hierarchy.
+find ./ : the find command is one of the most powerful tools in Linux, it searches for files in a directory hierarchy.

 -type d : find all directories in the current working directory.